umass-compsci-220/umass-compsci-220.github.io/materials/homework/image-processing-with-hof.md

 ### Resources

-Please use the [resources document](resources/README.md) if you are stuck.
+Please use the [resources category](/materials/resources/) or [homework tutorials category](/materials/tutorials/homework/) if you are stuck.

 ## Getting Started